How a Unified Security Platform Protects the Cloud

 Running out of experts

 Since point solutions can’t provide a single end-to-end view of the environment, SOC teams must jump between dashboards and manually interpret siloed data sets to keep an eye on the big picture.
 That makes surveillance time-consuming and increases the chances something key might get overlooked.

-Furthermore, many point solutions require specialised knowledge to use effectively.
-SOC teams end up having to be experts in multiple tools, which is intellectually demanding and imposes a heavy training burden on the organisation.
+Furthermore, many point solutions require specialized knowledge to use effectively.
+SOC teams end up having to be experts in multiple tools, which is intellectually demanding and imposes a heavy training burden on the organization.

 Having multiple point solutions for cloud security also makes procurement more complex.
 In a conversation with Trend Micro’s Mike Milner and DataBank’s Mark Houpt, podcast host David Spark said CISOs cite procurement headaches as a key reason they are looking for an integrated cloud security platform.